soraxas/firmware/README.md

   - `setActivateOnRelease {0|1}` **experimental** if turned on, key actions are activated just once upon key release.
 This is a highly experimental feature, not guaranteed to work properly with all features of the keyboard!
 Intended usecase - if you wish to see whether or not you release keys in proper order.
 - Argument parsing rules:
   - `NUMBER` is parsed as a 32 bit signed integer and then assigned into the target variable.
 However, the target variable is often only 8 or 16 bit unsigned.
 If a number is prefixed with '#', it is interpretted as a register address (index).
 If a number is prefixed with '@', current macro index is added to the final value. `#key` returns activation key's hardware id.
-  - `abbrev` is assumed to be 3 characters long abbreviation of the keymap
+  - `Keymap abbrev` is assumed to be 3 characters long abbreviation of the keymap.
-  - `macro slot identifier` is a single ascii character (interpretted as a one-byte value)
+  - `macro slot identifier` is either a number or a single ascii character (interpretted as a one-byte value). `#key` can be used so that the same macro refers to different slots when assigned to different keys.
-  - `register index` is an integer in the appropriate range, used as an index to the register array
+  - `register index` is an integer in the appropriate range, used as an index to the register array.
-  - `custom text` is an arbitrary text starting on next non-space character and ending at the end of the text action
+  - `custom text` is an arbitrary text starting on next non-space character and ending at the end of the text action.
+  - `KEYID` is a numeric id obtained by `resolveNextKeyId` macro.
+  - `SHORTCUT` is an abbreviation of a key possibly accompanied by modifiers.
+Describes at most one scancode action.
+Can be prefixed by `C/S/A/G` denoting `Control/Shift/Alt/Gui`.
+Mods can further be prefixed by `L/R`, denoting left or right modifier.
+If a single ascii character is entered, it is translated into corresponding key combination (shift mask + scancode) according to standard EN-US layout.
+E.g., `pressKey mouseBtnLeft`, `tapKey LC-v` (Left Control + (lowercase) V (scancode)), `tapKey CS-f5` (Ctrl + Shift + F5), `v` (V), `V` (Shift + V).

 ## Error handling